 Two great questions!
 Friends of Scouting (FOS) is the annual giving campaign of the Golden Spread Council, BSA, which provides the necessary funds to ensure a quality Scouting program for youth.

 More specifically, by supporting FOS, you help us keep:

-Our promise of a quality Scouting experience to your son and others in Scouting
+- Our promise of a quality Scouting experience to your son and daughter and others in Scouting

-Please contact Bob Altman at 806-358-6500 to find out how you can contribute to the 2018 Friends of Scouting campaign.
+Please contact Chase Roach at 806-358-6500 to find out how you can contribute to the Friends of Scouting campaign.